apache/beam/sdks/python/apache_beam/examples/inference/multi_language_inference/README.md

     -Pdataflow-runner \
     -e
 ```

-Make sure you have Maven installed and added to PATH.
-Also make sure that JAVA_HOME
-points to the correct Java version.
+Make sure to run this in the `last_word_prediction` directory.
+This will start the Java pipeline.